Cocktail Glossary

 Falernum

 Falernum is a sweetener that has roots going back to 1700s era Bajans.
 The most famous falernums, such as John D. Taylor's Velvet Falernum, are liqueurs made by infusing flavors into rum.
 Non-alcoholic falernums are also relatively common, though less often as something made by the commercial producers.
-A quality falernum instantly adds a bit of Caribbean pizazz to a cocktail.
-They're naturally frequent fliers in the world of tiki, though more often as a supporting flavor rather than the star ingredient.
-Falernum liqueurs can be quite nice on their own as a dessert sipper, consumed similar to a limoncello.
+A quality falernum instantly adds a bit of Caribbean pizazz to a cocktail - though more often as a supporting flavor rather than the star ingredient.
+Falernum liqueurs can also be quite nice on their own as a dessert sipper, as a small nip similar to a limoncello.

-Nearly all falernum recipes have the same core ingredients: lime, ginger, and spices such as allspice or cloves, and (in modern recipes) almond.
-Water Witch primarily uses the aforementioned Velvet Falernum, but we will sometimes experiment with other liqueurs or house-made variants as well.
+Nearly all falernum recipes have the same core ingredients: lime, ginger, spices such as allspice or cloves, and (in modern recipes) almond.
+Water Witch primarily uses Velvet Falernum, but will often experiment with other liqueurs or house-made variants as well.

 Orgeat

-Orgeat is a traditional sweetener beloved in most of the world of cocktails, but especially so in the world of tiki.
+Orgeat is a traditional sweetener beloved in most of cocktail world, but especially so in tiki.
 There are a family of similar drinks and syrups in cultures from all around the Mediterranean (such as its distant cousin, Horchata).
-Historically, it was made from bitter almonds and barley.
-The modern tradition of orgeat is a sweetened, sometimes spiced concoction made from almond, though any kind of nut/alternative milk or similar creamy liquid can serve as the base.
-They are essential for making a traditional Mai Tai and many other tiki classics.
+Historically, orgeat was made from barley or bitter almonds.
+The modern tradition of orgeat is a sweetened, sometimes spiced concoction made from almond, though any kind of nut/alternative milk or similar creamy liquid may serve as the base.
+Orgeats are essential for making a traditional Mai Tai and many other tiki classics.

-Water Witch's recipe starts with almond milk with an addition of allspice and rose water to heighten its lovely floral character.
+Water Witch's recipe starts with almond milk, and almond with rose water to heighten its delicate and floral characteristics.
 When used in cocktails, it adds a silky texture and a slightly creamy quality compared to most other options for sweetening.

 And to address the elephant in the room: most likely, this is pronounced with the soft "g" based on its relation to the french word for barley (orge).
-Meaning it is probably "oar-jaht" (IPA: /ˈɔːr.ʒɑːt/) rather than "ore-geet" with the hard "g".
-But don't worry too much about saying it right.
-We'll know what you're talking about.
+This means the pronunciation is most like "oar-jaht" (IPA: /ˈɔːr.ʒɑːt/) rather than "ore-geet" with the hard "g".
+But don't ever worry about having perfect pronunciation with these ingredients; we know what you're talking about.

 Cocktail Bitters, Aperitifs, and Amari

 The history of these kinds of tinctures dates back to actual antiquity and beyond.
-There's no general rule about what base and what ingredients are included in any given cocktail bitters, though they are typically made from herbs, spices, plant roots, barks, and spirits.
+There's no rule about what base and what ingredients are included in any given cocktail bitters, though they are typically made from herbs, spices, plant roots, barks, and hard spirits.
 Many include fruit additions as well, and there's nearly nothing off-limits.
-Most historic origins for these bitter mixes justify themselves with claims of healing, digestive-aiding, and other medicinal effects, and people to this day still drink various kinds of bitters with a goal of improving their personal wellness.
-There's far more to these spirits than any traditional medicine, though; the reality is, their popularity would not have lasted if people from cultures all around the world hadn't always enjoyed these complex, sometimes-challenging drinks.
+Historically, these were often considered to be medicinal tinctures, and those seeking wellness care are known to still recommend them as such to this day.
+There's far more to these spirits than any health claims, though.
+The reality is, popularity of bitter spirit infusions are almost universal because people simply enjoy the complex, sometimes-challenging flavors.

-Cocktail bitters are usually used in tiny amounts -- typically measured in dashes from a tiny bottle which amount to just a couple drops of liquid each.
-Usually, they're used like seasoning on food; a tiny amount imparts only a subtle flavor, but can help blend, meld, and balance together other flavors and help them add up to way more than the sum of their parts.
-While the spirit itself is, true to its name, quite bitter, it would be very rare for a cocktail to be bitter just because of the inclusion of cocktail bitters in its recipe.
+Cocktail bitters are usually used in tiny amounts -- just a few drops.
+It's like seasoning on your food -- a tiny amount imparts only a subtle flavor, but can help blend, meld, and balance and bring together the whole.
+While the spirits are, true to the name, often quite bitter, it's uncommon for so much of a bitter to be used to turn the profile of a finished cocktail to bitter.
 The amount used is simply too small to have that kind of effect.

 The final category of the "bitters" family is the aperatifs.
-Aperatifs made from oranges are particularly popular (such as Campari, Aperol, or Select).
-These, like their digestif cousins, are most also strongly bitter, but they will tend to be much lighter and brighter flavors than the amaros substituting their bright floral and citrus instead of earthy and dark spice.
-They are traditionally enjoyed before a meal as a way to whet an appetite.
+Many are made from citrus peel and aperatifs made from oranges are particularly popular (such as Campari, Aperol, or Select).
+These, like their digestif cousins, also tend to be bitter.
+But compared to amaro, the flavor will be lighter, substituting bright, floral, and citrus instead of earthy and spice.
+They are traditionally enjoyed before a meal.
 The bright, bitter flavors are in part to make you crave something else to follow.
-In modern cocktail culture, they're usually paired against other flavors while retaining their sharp bitter edge, such as in an Aperol Spritz, Negroni, or a tiki classic the Jungle Bird.
+In modern cocktail culture, they're usually paired against other flavors while retaining their sharp bitter edge, such as in an Aperol Spritz, Negroni, or a tiki classic punch like a Jungle Bird.

 • Amaros will create a mix of results.
-They will usually add a bit of a bitter edge that can help bring sweet and sour flavors to better balance, and add a lot of their own complexity to things.
+They will usually add a bit of a bitter edge that can help bring sweet and sour flavors to better balance, but the dark flavors still lend themselves to gentle or even sweet balances.

 • Aperatifs like Campari will more often add a sharp and bitter edge to a cocktail.
-They can sometimes be a more subtle balancing aid, but more often these flavors are going to be quite aggressive.
+They can sometimes be a more subtle balancing aid that lends dryness, but more often these flavors are going to be quite aggressive and aren't recommended for people who dislike all bitterness.

 Clarified Milk Punch

 Milk clarification is a historic process for mixing and preserving cocktails.
-One of the oldest recipes we know of at the Water Witch showed is from the letters of Benjamin Franklin's (a nutmeg-infused brandy sour) from 1763, which predates most of what is considered modern cocktail culture by most of two centuries!
+One of the oldest recipes we know of at the Water Witch showed is from the letters of Benjamin Franklin (a nutmeg-infused brandy sour) from 1763, which predates most of what is considered modern cocktail culture by a full century!
 The process of making these punches has some similarities to cheese making.
-When milk (whether cow milk or alternatives) is combined with certain other ingredients it splits into solids and whey.
+When milk (whether cow milk or modern alternatives) is combined with certain other ingredients the solids and liquids separate.
 For cocktail-making, the reacting ingredient will typically be some kind of acidic fruit juice, often citrus.

-As the solids separate from the milk, they encapsulate and trap certain compounds.
-They also will form a filter media that can be used to capture other components floating in suspension and causing the mixture to be opaque.
+As solids separate from the milk, they encapsulate and trap certain compounds.
+They also will form a kind of media, filtering the rest of the liquid.
 So as the cocktail is strained through these solids, it "clarifies", typically turning a crystal clear with only a hint of color.
-This process will also transform the overall drink through removal of many volatile compounds while new typically funky, tangy flavors to the mix.
+This process will also transform the overall drink through removal of many volatile compounds while adding new (typically funky and tangy) flavors to the mix.

-side-effect of this process is that it "stabilizes" the cocktail.
-After going through clarification, the ingredients that would otherwise risk having the cocktail "going bad" have been removed, so the final mixture can sit safely for future use even at room temperature.
-There's even a practice of bottling and cellar aging these punches to see how the flavors will continue to evolve over time.
-This is likely part of why it was used historically: to keep a delicious drink ready to go without spoiling for long periods of time.
+A side-effect of this process is that it "stabilizes" the cocktail.
+After clarification, compounds that would otherwise risk having the cocktail's flavors continue to degrade over time have been removed, so the final mixture can sit safely for future use even at room temperature.
+There's even a practice of bottling and cellaring these punches to see how the flavors will continue to evolve over time -- though most often they simply don't.
+This is likely part of why it was used historically: to keep a delicious drink ready to go even when refrigeration/fresh ingredients may not be available.

 Compared to the cocktails they were before going through this process, clarified milk punches are usually more mellow.
 They will pick up some funky and tangy notes and develop a silky texture, but will otherwise be softer, gentler, and easier-drinking.